PepoAmbriz/DonkeyTownPepo/docs/README.md

 ![Simulator](/docs/gifs/simulation.gif)

 #### Asinus Car's *Core* node
-Core node is the essential node of the asinus cars.
-This node enables ros topics to enable the motors, odometry and an Extended Kalman Filter.
-If you only want to control the asinus car, this node is the go.
-Also, alongside fake_gps node(s), you get an estimation of the robot's absolut position within the road.
+Core node is the essential node of the Asinus Cars.
+This node enables ROS topics to enable the motors, odometry and an Extended Kalman Filter.
+If you only want to control the Asinus Car, this node is the go.
+Also, alongside fake_gps node(s), you get an estimation of the robot's absolute position within the road.
 ```shell
 roslaunch asinus_car core.launch car_id:=<marker_id>
 ```